Ferdinand Waldo Demara: Founded a college

 During Demara's impersonation as Brother John Payne of the Christian Brothers of Instruction (also known as Brothers of Christian Instruction), Demara decided to make the religious teaching order more prominent by founding a college in Alfred, Maine.
-Demara proceeded on his own, and got the college chartered by the state.
+Demara proceeded on his own and got the college chartered by the state.
 He then promptly left the religious order in 1951, when the Christian Brothers of Instruction offended him by not naming him as rector or chancellor of the new college and chose what Demara considered a terrible name for the college.
-The college Demara founded, LaMennais College in Alfred, Maine, began in 1951 (when Demara left); in 1959 it moved to Canton, Ohio, and in 1960, became Walsh College (now Walsh University).
+The college Demara founded, LaMennais College in Alfred, Maine eventually became, in 1960, Walsh College (now Walsh University).

 Minor fame

-After this episode, he sold his tale to Life and worked in short-term jobs, since he had become widely known.
-Only after he returned to his old tricks and possessed fake credentials could he get another job at a prison in Huntsville, Texas.
-According to his biographer, Demara's past became known and his position untenable when an inmate found a copy of Life with an article about the impostor.
+After this episode, he sold his tale to LIFE and worked in short-term jobs, since he had become widely known.
+However, he returned to his old tricks, obtained fake credentials, and got a job at a prison in Huntsville, Texas.
+According to his biographer, Demara's past became known and his position untenable when an inmate found a 1952 copy of LIFE with an article about the impostor.
+Time ran a full page article on Demara in February 1957.

 On November 5, 1959, Demara appeared on the surrealistic game show hosted by Ernie Kovacs, Take a Good Look.
 The object was for one of the three celebrity panelists to guess his identity.
-One week later on November 12, 1959, he appeared on an episode of the TV quiz show You Bet Your Life, with Groucho Marx.
-Demara recounted his exploits, and said the $1,000 he earned on the program was going to be donated to the 'Feed and Clothe Fred Demara Fund'.
+One week later, on November 12, 1959, he appeared on an episode of the TV quiz show You Bet Your Life, with Groucho Marx.
+Demara recounted his exploits and said the $1,000 he earned on the program was going to be donated to the "Feed and Clothe Fred Demara Fund".

-Demara continued to use new aliases but, as a result of his self-generated publicity, it became much harder to accomplish impersonations than before.
+Demara continued to use new aliases but, as a result of his self-generated publicity, it became much harder to accomplish impersonations.
 In 1960, as a publicity stunt, Demara was given a small acting role in the horror film The Hypnotic Eye.
-He appears briefly in the film as a (genuine) hospital surgeon.
+He appears briefly in the film portraying a legitimate hospital surgeon.
 By this point, Demara's girth was so notable that he could not avoid attracting attention.
 Demara had already been considerably overweight during his impersonation of Joseph C. Cyr.